 - Save and publish your changes

-Alternative: Insert the Table Using a Shortcode
+Option B: Using a Shortcode

-- Go to WordPress Dashboard → Riovizual → Tables
+- Go to WordPress Dashboard > RioVizual > Tables

-- Insert the Shortcode Module
+- Search the Shortcode Module and insert

-Method 2: How to Create a Table In Divi from Scratch
+Method 2: Build a Table from Scratch

 Step 1: Create a Table from RioVizual’s Dashboard